MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 You can configure full and incremental crawls based on the scheduling options present here.
 By default, incremental crawl is set for every 15 minutes, and full crawl is set for every day.
 If needed, you can adjust these schedules to fit your data refresh needs.

 ## Next steps
-After you publish your connection, you can review the status under **Data sources** in the [admin center](https://admin.microsoft.com).
+After you publish your connection, you can review the status in the **Agents and connectors** section of the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).
 If you have issues or want to provide feedback, see [Microsoft 365 Copilot support](https://developer.microsoft.com/graph/support).